akshayranganath/akshayranganath.github.io/_posts/2017-06-10-quotes-from-devops-handbook.md

 ## Technology Value Stream

->.. as the process required to convert a business hypothesis into a technology enabled service that delivers value to the customer.
+>.. is defined as the process required to convert a business hypothesis into a technology enabled service that delivers value to the customer.

 ```
 My paraphrasing: